 - (1) The grant will be awarded for feature-length series.
-A series is feature-length if each episode runs for at least 40 minutes. - (2) The grant will only be awarded for series where German broadcasters themselves or companies affiliated with them in acc. with § 15 AktG upon application have a maximum share of funding of 60%.
-If the series is not filmed in German, Sentence 1 applies with the condition that the maximum involvement of German broadcasters in funding may be 70%. - (3) On request the FFA may permit exceptions to Point (2) in justifiable cases.
-In doing so it will among other things consider whether and to what extent the production of the series may be financed and/or refinanced by the sale of overseas distribution rights.
+A series is feature-length if each episode runs for at least 40 minutes. - (2) The grant will only be awarded for series where German broadcasters themselves or companies affiliated with them in accordance with Section 15 of the Stock Corporation Act have a maximum share of funding of 60%.
+If the series is not filmed in German, Sentence 1 applies with the condition that the maximum involvement of German broadcasters in funding may be 70 %. - (3) On request the German Federal Film Board may permit exceptions to Point (2) in justifiable cases.
+In doing so it will, among other things, consider whether and to what extent the production of the series may be financed and/or refinanced by the sale of overseas distribution rights.

-§ 6.2 Minimum production costs and minimum amount of the German production costs
+Section 6.2 Minimum total production costs and minimum amount of the German production costs

-- (1) The production costs must be at least 1.2 million euros per episode.
+- (1) The total production costs must be at least 1.2 million euros per episode.
 The principles of economical business management according to Annex 4 of these Guidelines apply. - (2) The German production costs must comprise at least 40% of total production costs.
-Sentence 1 does not apply if the German production costs are at least 10 million euros.
+Sentence 1 shall not apply if the German production costs are at least 10 million euros.
+In exceptional cases, on application the minimum requirements of sentences 1 and 2 may be waived if, viewed across all phases of the entire production process, at least 3 million euros has been spent on digital filmmaking in Germany in accordance with Annex 6.
+The German Federal Film Board will make a decision about such an application as it sees fit and in agreement with the Economic Affairs Ministry.

-§ 6.3 Distribution
+Section 6.3 Distribution

-(1) The series must be distributed on German television or on video-on-demand platforms accessible in Germany.
-Evidence of the intended distribution must be provided to the FFA at the time of submitting the application at the latest.
-The actual distribution or broadcasting on German television or on video-on-demand platforms accessible in Germany must be demonstrated within a year of completion.

-- (2) The grant will only be awarded for series where at least one final version of the series is produced in German, except for sections of dialogue where the screenplay provides for a different language.
+- (1) The series must be distributed on German television or on video-on-demand platforms accessible in Germany.
+Evidence of the intended release must be provided to the German Federal Film Board at the latest at the time of submitting the application.
+Proof of the actual distribution or broadcasting on German television or on video-on-demand platforms accessible in Germany must be furnished within a year of completion. - (2) The grant will only be awarded for series where at least one final version of the series is produced in German, except for sections of dialogue where the screenplay provides for a different language.
 A version with German subtitles will suffice.
-The German language version must be submitted to the FFA before payment of the last instalment of the grant and by the time of acceptance by the distributor at the latest. - (3) In addition the FFA must be provided with a barrier-free version of the funded series when broadcasting of the series begins in Germany.
-The barrier-free version is the end version with German audio description and with German captions for the deaf and hard-of-hearing.
-The FFA executive may make an exception to the requirement to provide a barrier-free version upon request.
+The German language version must be submitted to the German Federal Film Board before payment of the last instalment of the grant and at the latest before the beginning of the initial release. - (3) In addition the German Federal Film Board must be provided with a barrier-free version of the funded series when broadcasting of the series begins in Germany.
+The barrier-free version is the final version with German audio description and with German captions for the deaf and hard-of-hearing.
+The executive of the German Federal Film Board may make an exception to the requirement to provide a barrier-free version upon request.

-§ 7 Nature, Scope and Amount of the Grant
+Section 7 Nature, Scope and Amount of the Grant

-§ 7.1 Nature of a grant
+Section 7.1 Nature of a grant